jonasjahnsson/jonasjahnsson/content/posts/work/index.md

 I’ll admit, the first time I tried to explain "seed phrases" to my mom, it was... an experience.
 Onboarding the next wave of users is about making crypto intuitive, accessible, and dare I say it, enjoyable.

-Through my work at Gitcoin, Buidlbox, and beyond, I’ve seen firsthand how powerful education and user-centric design can be.
+Through my work at Gitcoin, buidlbox, and beyond, I’ve seen firsthand how powerful education and user-centric design can be.
 It’s not just about the tech; it’s about storytelling—helping people see how Web3 fits into their lives.
 If we want mainstream adoption, we need to make crypto as seamless as logging into Netflix or tapping your card at the coffee shop.

 ---

 ## DevRel: Empowering the Builders

 Developers are the lifeblood of the crypto ecosystem.
 Without them, we’re all just playing with ideas and hoping someone else turns them into reality.
-That’s why I’ve dedicated so much of my career to developer relations (DevRel).
+That’s why I’ve dedicated so much of my career to developer relations and seeing them succeed.

 Hackathons?
 Love them.
 Building communities where devs can thrive?
 Even better.
-I’ve worked with platforms like Buidlbox to create spaces where builders can connect, learn, and create the next generation of blockchain innovations.
-Seeing someone’s “aha moment” when they ship their first dApp or integrate a new protocol—it never gets old.
+At buidlbox we created spaces where builders can connect, learn, and create the next generation of blockchain innovations.
+Seeing someone’s “aha moment” when they ship their first dApp or integrate a new protocol never gets old.

 ---